 The unaudited interim condensed consolidated financial statements were prepared in accordance with International Financial Reporting Standards (IFRS).
 The unaudited interim condensed consolidated financial statements are in compliance with IAS 34.
 Accordingly, certain information and note disclosures normally included in annual consolidated financial statements prepared in accordance with IFRS as issued by the International Accounting Standards Board (IASB) have been omitted or condensed.
-These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's consolidated financial statements for the year ended December 31, 2017, which are included in the Company's 2017 Annual Report.
+These unaudited interim condensed consolidated financial statements for the year ended December 31, 2017, which are included in the Company's 2017 Annual Report.